Company News

-TronWeb aims to deliver a unified, seamless development experience influenced by Ethereum's Web3 implementation.
+TronWeb aims to deliver a unified, seamless development experience for the TRON ecosystem.
 We have taken the core ideas and expanded upon them to unlock the functionality of TRON's unique feature set along with offering new tools for integrating DApps in the browser, Node.js and IoT devices.

 To better support its use in TypeScript projects, we have rewritten the entire library in TypeScript.
 And to make the TronWeb API more secure and consistent, there are some breaking changes.
 Please check out 6.x API documentation for detailed changes so you can start using the new TypeScript version of TronWeb early.
 Any questions or feedback are welcome here.